isaac0yen/invoice-manager-API/README.md

 # Invoice Generator

-The Invoice Generator is a tool designed to automate the creation of invoices and facilitate the process of reminding clients/customers when a due date has been reached.
+The Invoice Generator is a tool developed with Apollo/server and graphql API as well as mySQL, designed to automate the creation of invoices and facilitate the process of reminding clients/customers when a due date has been reached.

 ## Features